wildlyinaccurate/bbc-news-slack/code-of-conduct.md

 * Publication of non-harassing private communication
 * Intentionally or repeatedly referring to people in a way that rejects the validity of their gender identity; for instance, by using incorrect pronouns or forms of address (misgendering).
 * Microaggressions, which are small comments or questions, either intentional or unintentional, that marginalize people by communicating hostile, derogatory, or negative beliefs.
 Examples include:
-	* Patronizing language or behavior
+	* Patronizing language or behaviour
     	* Pedantic corrections that don’t contribute to the conversation (For example: “Well actually’s…")
     	* Assuming without asking that particular people or groups need concepts defined or explained to them.
 (It’s great to be sensitive to the fact that people may not be familiar with technical terms you use every day.
 But assuming that people are uninformed can come across as patronizing.)
     	* Assuming that particular groups of people are technically unskilled ("So easy your grandmother could do it.")